Fake Reviews on Trustpilot

 However, we recently received a fake review that we believe was posted with the intention of damaging our business.
 Despite extensive communication with Trustpilot, they have refused to remove it, which raises serious concerns about the credibility of this platform.

-Why This 1-Star Review Doesn't Add Up
+Why This Review Doesn't Add Up

 Trustpilot claims to have robust systems in place to detect fake reviews, yet accepted this one as a genuine customer experience, despite the facts not adding up.